Commitment to Diversity & Inclusion

-Partnerships.
-Our affiliations with organizations such as the Forté Foundation for women, Management Leadership for Tomorrow, National Black MBA Association, Prospanica and Association of Latino Professionals for America for minority students, Military MBA, Service Academy Career Conference, Reaching Out for LGBTQI students and allies, Graduate Horizons for Native Americans are just a few of the ways we reach out to ensure a diverse group of students.
+Our affiliations with organizations such as the Forté Foundation for women; Management Leadership for Tomorrow, National Black MBA Association, Prospanica, and Association of Latino Professionals for America for minority students; Military MBA and Service Academy Career Conference for military students; Reaching Out for LGBTQIA+ students and allies; and Graduate Horizons for Native Americans are just a few of the ways we reach out to ensure a diverse group of students.